Here are the first two chapters of Vevin Song. Enjoy!

 'As long as you promise to look after Dad.'

-Rowan released himself from the embrace and crouched down to his son.
-'You protect her, you hear?'
-He pulled Conrad into a hug, which the boy quickly escaped from.
+Rowan broke from the embrace and crouched down to his son.
+'Protect her, you hear?'
+He pulled Conrad into a hug, which the boy quickly wriggled out of.

-Blue streaks in the sky were threatening to clear the dark clouds and the pouring rain.
+Blue streaks in the sky threatened to clear the dark clouds and the pouring rain.
 Jason headed towards the cave.
 'The clouds won't hold for much longer.'

 'Wait!'
 Conrad called out.
 Jason spun around to see the boy dropping his backpack on the muddy ground and rummaging through it.
-'You and Dad will need help to save the baby.'
+'You and Dad will need help saving the baby.'

 Rowan shook his head frantically.
 'No time.'

 'Hold on.'
-With a sense of calm about him, Conrad took out a packet of playing cards, then a rolled-up poster, then a box of firecrackers—at which Grace gave Rowan a horrified look—before producing a plastic torch and handing it to his father, closing his eyes momentarily and blowing out a heavy breath.
+With a sense of calm about him, Conrad took out some items: a pack of playing cards, a rolled-up poster, a box of firecrackers—at which Grace gave Rowan a horrified look—before finally producing a plastic torch.
+He pressed it into Rowan's hands, closed his eyes and blew out a heavy breath.
 'I've just put some of my soul in this.
-So when you turn it on, I will be the light to show you where to go.
+So when you turn it on, I'll be the light to show you where to go.
 You won't get lost that way.'

-Rowan gave a tight smile at that as Conrad put the wet things back in his backpack—at which Grace gave Rowan another horrified look—zipped it shut and put it on his back.
+Rowan managed a tight smile as Conrad stuffed the soggy things into his backpack—at which Grace gave Rowan another horrified look—zipped it shut and slung it over his shoulders.
 'Come on, Mum.
 We'll freeze our arses off out here.'

-Rowan chuckled weakly as he stood back up, patting the torch.
+Rowan chuckled weakly, patting the torch.
 'This will be my lifesaver.'

 Jason nodded.
-Grace took off through the forest with Conrad, their backpacks rattling against their bodies as they ran.
-The backpacks were as full as they could be, weighing the two of them down.
+Grace and Conrad took off through the forest, their full backpacks rattling as they ran.

 'Let's get this over with,' Rowan muttered.

-Rowan didn't have time to respond as Jason jogged towards the cave.
+Rowan didn't have time to respond; Jason was already jogging towards the cave.

 'Bloody idiots,' Jason muttered.